Several conditions are common even among healthy people while in transit. For motion sickness, see Motion Sickness.

 People traveling eastward tend to awaken later and stay awake longer than they should by local time.
 For example, if people who normally wake up at 7 am and go to bed at 11 pm travel 3 time zones east, they tend to awaken at 10 am local time and not feel the need for sleep until 2 am.
 To adjust, people should get bright sunlight in the early morning.
 Those who had an overnight flight should try to remain physically active until evening and try not to nap.

 Short-acting sedatives may help people fall asleep at the appropriate local time after eastward travel.
 However, sedatives may have side effects, such as daytime drowsiness, amnesia, and nighttime insomnia.
 Long-acting sedatives, such as diazepam, can cause confusion and falls in older people and should be avoided.

-The hormone melatonin regulates the sleep-wake cycle.
+The hormone melatonin (see Melatonin) regulates the sleep-wake cycle.
 Some doctors have recommended using melatonin supplements after eastward travel to reset the body's internal clock for sleep.
 Although some travelers report melatonin is beneficial, its effectiveness and safety have not been thoroughly proved.

-Dehydration while flying is common because of the low humidity in airplanes.
+Dehydration (see Dehydration) while flying is common because of the low humidity in airplanes.
 Dehydration tends to affect older people and people who have certain medical conditions, such as diabetes, or who take drugs used to increase sodium and water excretion in the urine (diuretics).
 The main symptoms are light-headedness, drowsiness, confusion, often thirst and dry mouth, and, occasionally, fainting.